-8.7.1.
+- 8.7.1.
 If staff notice any indicators of abuse/neglect, mental health issues or signs that a child may be experiencing a safeguarding issue they should record these concerns and pass it to the DSL.
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing.

-8.7.2.
-There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

-8.7.3.
-It is recognised that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding.
+They may also discuss their concerns in person with the DSL, but the details of the concern should be recorded in writing.
+Staff will be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
+Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a pupil. - 8.7.2.
+There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
+The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - 8.7.3.
+It is recognised that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
+However, they may also indicate a child is being abused or is in need of safeguarding. - 8.7.4.

-8.7.4.
 In these circumstances staff will try to give the child the opportunity to talk.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way.

-8.7.5.
-Staff should record these early concerns and give the completed form to the DSL.
+It is fine for staff to ask the pupil if they are OK or if they can help in any way. - 8.7.5.
+Staff should record these early concerns and alert the DSL.

-8.7.6.
-Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing using the agreed systems for the academy.

-8.7.7.
-If the pupil does reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure
+- 8.7.6.
+Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL and put them in writing using the agreed systems for the school. - 8.7.7.
+If the pupil does reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.